Is this normal Pilates?

 Don’t let the intensity intimidate you.
 At KOMO, all are welcome.
 We were all beginners once, and we can accommodate all fitness levels.
 Every exercise can be modified to reduce or increase intensity so we meet everyone in the room where they are and give them what they need.

-If you are a beginner that is just getting back into a fitness routine, we recommend signing up for our free Intro to KOMO, an instructional focused class that guides new clients through the essential Lagree moves and method, followed by a 20 minute workout preview.
-We also offer private sessions and a beginner class that is slower paced and focuses on orientation to the Megaformer and the Lagree Method.
+If you are a beginner that is just getting back into a fitness routine, we offer private sessions and a beginner class that focuses on essential Lagree moves.